 - Allow the students time to get out and observe effects of environmental degradation outside the classroom.
 This should take around 5 minutes. - 2.
 Let them get back then in pairs discuss what they have observed. - 3.
 Let each pair write down what they have seen then present their answers to the class. - 4.
-Guide the students to engage in a whole class discussion on the answers given.

-- 5. In a plenary, discuss the general effects of environmental degradation. - Guide the students to go through the notes in the Student's Book pages 99-100.
+Guide the students to engage in a whole class discussion on the answers given. - 5.
+In a plenary, discuss the general effects of environmental degradation. - 6.
+Guide the students to go through the notes.
 Let them take short notes individually.